 - A generic statement is Run Vuser as a thread is used for web-based applications whereas Run Vuser as a process is used for client-based applications testing.

 - In case of any unhandled exception (in LR code, not the script code) caused by one of the Vusers which in turn kills the .mdrv process that leads to failure of all the running Vusers.
 In such a case, Running Vuser as a process mode will be the best option because the termination of one .mdrv process does not interrupt the functioning of other processes.

 One Key Point:

-If the application supports multithreading feature then the Vuser script will also support multithreading and you can choose Run Vuser as a thread mode.
+If the application supports the multithreading feature then the Vuser script will also support multithreading and you can choose Run Vuser as a thread mode.

 Additional Information on Process and Thread:

-Virtual address space, global variables, open files, child processes, executable code, a security context, a unique process identifier, a priority class, minimum and maximum working set sizes, and at least one thread of execution all these are associated with Running Vuser as a process.
+Virtual address space, global variables, open files, child processes, executable code, a security context, a unique process identifier, a priority class, minimum and maximum working set sizes, and at least one thread of execution all are associated with Running Vuser as a process.